nadinezab/making-movies/README.md

 3. Produce an **action/adventure** type of movie.
 4. Aim for a release date in **May/June** or **November**
 5. Decide whether to pursue Box Office or online distribution as characteristics differ
-6. Consider utilising existing video games franchises to benefit from existing fanbase
+6. Consider utilising video games franchises to benefit from existing fanbase

 ## Contributors: